 Tanium Patch Management for ServiceNow empowers organizations to accelerate their patch management orchestration by removing manual steps and augmenting ServiceNow processes with the speed and scale of Tanium.
 This provides a more unified interface, with related SLA and configuration item data that is meaningful and actionable.
 With Tanium Patch Management for ServiceNow, organizations can reduce complexity, gain greater control, ensure audit and entitlement compliance, and increase operational resilience.

-- If Tanium Integration Core is not installed or is on a lower version than is required, then installing the Tanium Patch Management application will cause it to be installed or upgraded.
+- If the Tanium SDK is not installed or is below the required version, installing the Tanium Patch Management application will automatically install or upgrade it.

-- If Tanium Integration Core is not configured, the first step of the Guided Setup for this application will ask you to configure it, and will walk you through Integration Core's Guided Setup before returning to this application's setup steps.
+- If the Tanium SDK is not yet configured, the first step of this application's Guided Setup will prompt you to configure it and walk you through Integration Core's Guided Setup before returning to the remaining setup steps.

-6. A Tanium service account / API token with sufficient permissions to access any data and perform any actions you may want to access or perform via API from the Tanium Integration Core application, which must be installed and configured using the Guided Setup.
+- A Tanium service account or API token with sufficient permissions is required to access data and perform actions via the Tanium SDK application, which must be installed and configured through the Guided Setup.